rajgohil07/NestJS-GraphQL-Product-System-TypeORM/README.md

 ## Steps to implement passport local strategy along with graphql

-1.Create AuthGuard which take context from GraphQL and assign our Email and Password to req.body, because passport automatically gets your credentials from req.body but incase of graphql execution context is different so you have to manually set your args in req.body and for that getRequest method is used.
+1. Create AuthGuard which take context from GraphQL and assign our Email and Password to req.body, because passport automatically gets your credentials from req.body but incase of graphql execution context is different so you have to manually set your args in req.body and for that getRequest method is used.

 ```bash
 # example